dabox78/MarlinDgusResources/display/README.md

 ### Issues with DGUS Software
 * V7.xxx starts in Chineese, lots of *??* are visible: Go to the right-most menu, select language English.
 * UI Components and groups are not completely visible:
   * Set audio effect of touch field "Audio ID" (some versions call it "Voice ID"): The "Audio ID" setting and "number segments" to play are not visible.
-Set the OS resolution to to 72dpi (issue has been reported).
+Set the OS resolution to 72dpi (issue has been reported).
 This makes at least the Audio ID visible.
 Number segments defaults to 1, which may be fine for most applications.
   * "set resolution" window size must be enlarged to see all UI elements

 ### Files